31.913033° -106.506967° 5,335' MSL 600' AGL Rated H/P3 or H/P2 with an instructor present

 LZ 31.910659° -106.519001°

 This is primarily a thermic site with lots of room for mistakes by newer pilots.
 It is an easy sled ride to the LZ.
 There is little ridge lift at launch so pilots must nail the house thermal to get high enough to enter winds aloft where there is some ridge lift mixed with thermals.
 It is flyable with winds from 220° to 320°.
 Best winds are winds from 240° - 260° at 8 - 12 mph average for PG.
 When winds are less than 240°, ridge lift is much less and there is a lot turbulence at launch from the base of N Mt.
 Franklin.
 It is also more difficult to cross Deep Sink Canyon.
-When winds go north of 260°, the site becomes turbulent because of the small mountains in front.
-Thermals begin to fade 90 minutes before sunset and you will not likely be able to bench up.
-Winds will fade 30 minutes before sunset.
+When winds go north of 260°, the site becomes turbulent because of the small range in front.
+Thermals begin to fade 60-90 minutes before sunset and you will not likely be able to bench up.
+Winds will go to near zero 30 minutes before sunset and the katabatic (downhill) flow will start.
 If conditions are weak or it is late in the day, go to Lee's Lookout or Nelson's Launch instead.

 The Franklin Mountains present exciting and challenging flying, especially for ridge and thermal soaring.
 Because of direct exposure to the west and with no other mountain ranges out front, the range has excellent soaring.
 On average days, an intermediate pilot can soar over 1,500' higher than the highest peak.